alexdvnx800/guest-additions-installer/README.md

-# guesaddiionsinstaller
+# guest addiions installer
-I created this tool to simplify your life. because when you install the guest additions on virtual box there are 2000 commands :) but with this creation they will become just one command. this file .sh and only for debian and ubuntu.
+I created this tool to simplify your life. because when you install the guest additions on virtual box there are 2000 commands :) but with this creation they will become just one command. this file .sh and only for Debian and Ubuntu.

 Type these three commands into the terminal
 1. cd your folder